tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * As you can see, the logic here is just as simple as you would expect.
 Value moves from one address to another.

-Note, this contract is currently vulnerable to something called an `integer underflow` attack and allows users to spend tokens they do not have.
-If students notice this, simply explain that we will add more security features later today to prevent spending with zero token balance.
+Note: This contract is currently vulnerable to something called an `integer underflow` attack and allows users to spend tokens they do not have.
+If students notice this, simply explain that we will add more security features later today to prevent spending with a zero token balance.

 Now, we'll need some way to allow users to purchase tokens from the contract.
 Add a new `purchase` function, and set it to `payable`: